tinyheero/tinyheero.github.io/_drafts/tiddly-wiki-my-setup.md

 tags: [tiddlywiki]
 ---

-## Introduction

 Every once in a while, I encounter something in my life that makes me say "Wow, this is the greatest thing since sliced bread."
 In 2017, that was TiddlyWiki.
 It was exactly what I needed and wished I had known about many years ago (would have been invaluable to me during my undergraduate and graduate years).
-Since then, I've been happily building my personal wiki, customizing it, and sharing my experience with others.
+Since then, I've been happily building my personal TiddlyWiki, customizing it, and sharing my experience with others.
 Quite a few times now, I've had the opportunity to sit down and demonstrate my setup and how I use TiddlyWiki.
 I figured it woud be good to get this information down in a blog post in hopes that it may be a resource for others out there.

+What I hope to convey in this post is:

+* How to install and get started with TiddlyWiki
+* Tips/tricks that I have done to enhanced my experience with TiddlyWiki

+I won't be going over a tutorial on how to use TiddlyWiki.
+I believe that it is fairly straightforward to jump into and the main website already has some good documentation on how to use it.

 ## What is TiddlyWiki?